 Nursing - Specialist Community Public Health Nursing

-Ulster is the sole provider in Northern Ireland of this course.
-The completion of this course allows you to progress your career and practice at a specialist level.
+Ulster university is the sole provider in Northern Ireland of this course.
+The completion of this course allows students to progress their career and practice at a specialist level.
+The programme engenders a sense of pride amongst staff, students and alumni.
+The course has a national reputation for excellence in SCPHN practice which results in it being annually commissioned by the Department of Health.

 Entry requirements

-- Provide an Access NI Enhanced Disclosure certificate, which is current on application to Ulster.
+- Provide an Access NI Enhance Disclosure certificate, which is current on application to Ulster

 Post Course Info